 Specify How & What to Review

 My final tip for managing your eLearning review cycles is to educate your subject matter experts on how and what to review.
 To get what you need from your subject matter experts, guide them through the various eLearning review cycles.
 Don’t assume your subject matter experts know the difference between reviewing a storyboard, a prototype, or course beta.
+Not taking the time to do this can be a recipe for endless review cycles and scope creep.

 Because you need different types of feedback during each review cycle, it sometimes helps to provide your subject matter experts a little guidance: